redbadger/crux/docs/src/internals/runtime.md

 its public APIs to do so.
 In this and the following chapters, we'll look at how the internals of Crux work, starting with the capability runtime.

-The capability runtime is a set of components whose job it is to facilitate the processing of effects to present the two perspectives we previously mentioned:
+The capability runtime is a set of components that processes effects, presenting the two perspectives we previously mentioned:

 - For the core, the shell appears to be a platform with a message based system interface